Kevin Dineen

 Kevin William Dineen (born October 28, 1963) is a Canadian professional ice hockey coach and former player.
 From 2021 to 2024, Dineen was the head coach of the Utica Comets in the American Hockey League (AHL).
 Dineen previously served as the head coach for the Florida Panthers and assistant coach of the Chicago Blackhawks.
 He was born in Quebec City, Quebec.
+He currently has pancreatic cancer.

 Playing career

 St. Michael's Buzzers (1980–1981)

 As a seventeen-year-old, Dineen played with the St. Michael's Buzzers in Junior "B" hockey, where in 40 games he scored 15 goals and 43 points, while getting 167 penalty minutes in 1980–81.

 University of Denver (1981–1983)

 Dineen began his college career in 1981–82, with the University of Denver Pioneers of the Western Collegiate Hockey Association.
 In his first season with the Pioneers, Dineen had 10 goals and 20 points in 27 games.
-He was then selected in the third round of the 1982 NHL Entry Draft by the Hartford Whalers.
+He was then selected in the third round of the 1982 NHL entry draft by the Hartford Whalers.

 Dineen returned to the Pioneers for the 1982–83 season, where he was named captain as a sophomore and saw his numbers increase to 16 goals and 29 points in 36 games.
 Dineen played both forward and defense for the Pioneers during his two-year college career.